wongsingfo/cse234-w25-PA/pa3/README.md

 If not, write a new function `model_training_cost_analysis_deepseek` to analyze the cost of `DeepSeek-V3`.
 Based on your analysis, give some advantages of MoE models.

+Just a reference: Deepseek *claims* that they can train such a good model using 5 million dollar.

 ## Part 3: Speculative Decoding